EASS-HIT-PART-A-2024-CLASS-IV/CalorieTracker/README.md

 ## Technologies Used

-The Meal Management App utilizes the following technologies:
+The Calorie Tracker utilizes the following technologies:

 - **Frontend**:
   - Streamlit: A Python library for building interactive web applications.